-Priorities for Recycled Bond Cap, in order:
+Priorities for Recycled Cap, in order:

-1. Finance the development of additional projects - If there is enough accumulated recycled bond cap to make an entire project feasible, staff reserves the right to first offer it to any projects that plan to structure their project as an 80/20 bond deal, i.e., not using tax credits or using minimal tax credits.
-If there are no projects considering this structure, then staff may offer the recycled bond cap to projects on the waiting list, in priority order based on point score.
-All projects receiving recycled cap under this priority would need to meet the following criteria: able to close by a specified date; use a nominal proportional amount of new bond cap; and, able to use most or all the expiring recycled cap

-- 2. Lower the use of the bond cap - 3.
-Finance what otherwise would be financed under taxable bonds
+- 1. Finance the development of additional projects: - a.
+If enough Recycled Cap has accumulated to make an entire project feasible, staff reserves the right to first offer it to any projects that plan to structure their project similar to that of an 80/20 bond deal, i.e., not using tax credits or using minimal new volume cap and tax credits. - b.
+If no developer has a project planning to use this structure, then staff may require projects that have applied for the bond/tax credit program to use Recycled Cap instead of new Bond Cap, at its discretion.
+All projects receiving Recycled Cap under this priority would need to meet the following criteria: be able to close by a specified date; use a nominal proportional amount of new Bond Cap; and, be able to use most or all the expiring recycled cap - 2.
+Finance what otherwise would be financed under taxable bonds.